bootscore/bs-grid/README.md

 - terms: terms-slug, multiple terms separated by comma
 - order: ASC or DESC
 - orderby: date, title, or rand
-- posts: amount of custom post types to show
+- posts: amount of custom-post-types to show

 ### Shortcode to show single custom-post-types by id
 `[bs-* type="isotope" id="33, 31"]`